openitu/STL/doc/g191_Annex_A.md

 | `EQ_64(W_var1, W_var2)` | Returns 1 if 64-bit variable W_var1 is equal to 64-bit variable W_var2, else returns 0. |

-The Basic Operators module is supplemented by two tools: one to evaluate program ROM complexity for fixed-point code, and another to evaluate complexity (including program ROM) of floating-point implementations.
+The basic operators module is supplemented by two tools: one to evaluate program ROM complexity for fixed-point code, and another to evaluate complexity (including program ROM) of floating-point implementations.

 ### n.9) Program ROM estimation tool for fixed-point C code